 Forex technical analysis only considers forex price movement and assumes that, at any given time, a currency price reflects everything that has or could affect the currency including a country's economy and even the fundamental factors.
 This only leaves the study of forex price, which is a product of the supply and demand for a particular currency in the market.

 3. History Tends to Repeat Itself

-History repeats itself mainly in terms of price movement.
-The repetitive nature of forex market movements is attributed to investor psychology; in other words, Foreign exchange participants tend to provide a consistent reaction to the market most of the time.
+History repeats itself mainly in terms of forex price movement.
+The repetitive nature of forex market movements is attributed to investor psychology; in other words, forex participants tend to provide a consistent reaction to the market most of the time.
 Forex technical analysis uses forex chart patterns to analyze these forex price movements.
-Although these forex charts represent historical data they are still relevant because they illustrate chart patterns that often repeat themselves.
+Although these forex charts represent historical data they are still relevant because they illustrate forex chart patterns that often repeat themselves.

-Understanding this forex technical analysis of the Forex market can be a valuable tool in determining the trend of any market and assisting with entry and exit levels for your trades.
+Understanding this forex technical analysis of the forex market can be a valuable tool in determining the forex trend of any market and assisting with entry and exit levels for your forex trades.

 Understanding this forex technical analysis methods will give the forex charts some meaning when you look at them and help you understand why certain forex price movements occurred.

 Forex Charts are used with Forex Technical Indicators to look for forex chart patterns that have occurred in the past under certain conditions.
 When these conditions are noted again, you can use the past forex chart patterns studies to make a buy or sell decision with increased probabilities of success because it has happened before.